A User-centric Game for Balancing V2G Benefits with Battery Degradation of Electric Vehicles: A game-theoretic approach to balance V2G participation level with battery degradation

-In our game-theoretic formulation, the hyperparameters $w$ and $m$ provide two degrees of freedom when choosing a solution.
+\begin{remark} Previous studies \cite{zheng2015effects,rahman2024exploring} have demonstrated that battery capacity fade is influenced by the average state of charge (or equivalently, state of energy, $E$) and the depth of discharge (DoD).
+However, the effects of average state of charge and DoD on battery degradation are highly dependent on individual electric vehicle (EV) usage patterns.
+In particular, we note that: (a) parameters such as the initial energy level ($E_0$) and desired energy level ($E_{\text{des}}$) are user-defined and inherently stochastic; and (b) variations in driving behavior significantly influence how average state of charge and DoD affect battery health.
+As a result, our vehicle-to-grid (V2G) framework has limited control over these factors.
+Therefore, we do not explicitly incorporate average state of charge or DoD into our battery degradation model. \end{remark} In our game-theoretic formulation, the hyperparameters $w$ and $m$ provide two degrees of freedom when choosing a solution.
 By varying $w$ keeping $m$ fixed, we essentially prefer one objective over another, and by varying $m$ keeping $w$ fixed, we change the quality of the solution.
 We can choose $m$ in $\Comb{T}{w}$ combinatorial ways.
 Thus, our horizon-splitting model provides a more flexible setting when it comes to choosing an appropriate smart charging strategy compared to other approaches.
 We propose the following price-based interval assignment strategy for choosing one of the $m$ combinations. \begin{enumerate} \item Once $w$ is chosen by the EV user, sort the $T$ intervals based on the value of $\alpha_t$ in descending order. \item Assign the first $w$ intervals to player V2G and the rest $(T-w)$ intervals to player BD, keeping the order of sorting intact. \end{enumerate} A schematic diagram is given in Fig. \ref{horizon_splitting} to better illustrate the strategy.
-The main idea behind devising the above strategy is to allocate the intervals with higher price ($\alpha_t$) to player V2G so that, it can exploit the higher price value to its advantage.
+The main idea behind devising the above strategy is to allocate the intervals with a higher price ($\alpha_t$) to player V2G so that it can exploit the higher price value to its advantage.
+However, note that if $(T-w)$ is small, then the impact of choosing an optimal $m$ becomes minimal.

 Thanks to the convexity and compactness of the problem data, there always exists a GNE solution for our model.
 Furthermore, we show next that our game $\bar{\mathscr{G}}$ in \eqref{obj_1}, \eqref{obj_2} is an exact potential game.